bclozel/ops-status/README.md

 ```

 Run a PostgreSQL server on your local machine on port 5432 with default password "secret".

+Oh, and you need to run the mocks server as well, see `scripts/run-mocks.sh`.

 Signed: Your friendly project team.
 ( ¬_¬)